 - Being seaworthy also includes the crew of a ship.
 To be seaworthy, a vessel must have a crew operating it that is competent and trained to do assigned work.

 - If any crew member has not been appropriately trained or hired to do an inadequate job, the vessel may be considered unseaworthy.

 Making a Claim of Unseaworthiness

-- Your employer did not hire enough crew members to adequately do the jobs aboard the ship, and you were injured as a result.
+- Your employer did not hire enough crew members to do the jobs aboard the ship adequately, and you were injured as a result.

-- The equipment you need to do your job had not been maintained regularly and this caused you to have an accident and injury while using it.
+- The equipment you need to do your job has not been maintained regularly, and this caused you to have an accident and injury while using it.

-- Asbestos aboard the ship was not contained or removed properly and you became ill as a result.
+- Asbestos aboard the ship was not contained or appropriately removed, and you became ill.

-- Harmful cargo was not properly stored or contained and exposure caused you to be injured or ill.
+- Harmful cargo was improperly stored or contained, and exposure caused you to be injured or ill.

-If you believe you can make a claim of unseaworthiness that caused your injury on the job as a seaman and your employer is refusing to compensate you, find a lawyer experienced in maritime law.
-A knowledgeable attorney can help you get the compensation that the law provides for you.
+If you believe you can claim unseaworthiness that caused your injury on the job as a seaman and your employer refuses to compensate you, find a lawyer experienced in maritime law.
+A knowledgeable attorney can help you get the compensation the law provides.